-EFSA has published a report on a commissioned study that for the first time collates data on the consumption of “energy” drinks at European level for specific population groups, including children and adolescents.
-The study also estimates consumers’ exposure, through both acute and chronic consumption, to some active ingredients found in “energy” drinks – primarily caffeine, taurine and D-glucurono-y-lactone.
+EFSA has published a report on a commissioned study that for the first time collates data on the consumption of “energy” drinks at European level for specific population Community of humans, animals or plants from the same species. groups, including children and adolescents.
+The study also estimates consumers’ exposure Concentration or amount of a particular substance that is taken in by an individual, population or ecosystem in a specific frequency over a certain amount of time., through both acute and chronic consumption, to some active ingredients found in “energy” drinks – primarily caffeine, taurine and D-glucurono-y-lactone.
 The study found that, among respondents , the age group most likely to consume “energy” drinks was adolescents – 68% of total respondents – and that “energy” drinks when consumed by children aged 3 to 10 years account for an estimated 43% of their total caffeine exposure.

 The external study, which was commissioned under EFSA’s grants and procurement procedure, also examined specific “energy” drink consumption habits – co-consumption with alcohol or consumption associated with intense physical exercise – among adolescents and adults.

-The results provide important data for EFSA’s forthcoming risk assessment on the safety of caffeine.
+The results provide important data for EFSA’s forthcoming risk assessment A specialised field of applied science that involves reviewing scientific data and studies in order to evaluate risks associated with certain hazards.
+It involves four steps: hazard identification, hazard characterisation, exposure assessment and risk characterisation. on the safety of caffeine.
 In the context of a broader mandate, EFSA has been asked by the European Commission to determine whether and the extent to which the consumption of caffeine together with other food constituents such as alcohol or substances found in "energy" drinks could present a risk to health as a result of interactions of these constituents.

 The key findings from the study are as follows: